Here to Help You and Your Animals

 Dr Debbie Prattley

-I graduated from the Massey University vet school (last century!) with an interest in physiotherapy, despite not really knowing what it was.
-Rehabilitation wasn’t a thing then!
+I graduated from the Massey University vet school (last century…) with an interest in physiotherapy, despite not really knowing what it was.
+Rehabilitation wasn’t a thing then, and I could never have imagined running VetRehab!
 After locuming in the UK and doing government vet work for a while, I came back to New Zealand and found myself a nice wee lifestyle block to live on with horses, dogs and some sheep.
 When my lovely mare started being grumpy and pinning her ears back when I rode, like any owner would I tried to help her.
 I tried a few approaches, but it was a vet colleague with expertise in chiropractic and acupuncture who got us on the right path.
 While I was hugely grateful, I also felt frustrated by not being able to help Suse myself.
-Realising that other horse and pet owners might be having problems that our normal vet skills didn’t cater for, I starting training—and I haven’t stopped since, because there’s always so much more to learn.
+Realising that other horse and pet owners might be having problems that our normal vet skills didn’t cater for, I starting training, and I haven’t stopped since, because there’s always so much more to learn.
+People often ask me what I like doing best, but I like everything that I do, and I enjoy the variety.
+I also love getting to explore all sorts of wee corners of New Zealand that I wouldn’t have otherwise seen, especially when I have my two dogs with me and we find places to go walking.
+VetRehab is great fun, and really rewarding.

 BVSc – Bachelor of Veterinary Science (Distinction), Massey University